matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 that its knock has been accepted, even if the invite was not explicitly related to the knock attempt.

+Note that client or homeserver implementations are free to automatically accept this invite given they're aware that it's the result of a previous knock.

 ### Membership change to `leave`

 The knock has been rejected by someone in the room, or the knocking user has